 Since a thrift store should be thrifty, we price our used goods accordingly and they sell very well.
 All items are color tagged and after they have been in the store for two months, they are automatically discounted by 50%.
 Look for the current colored tag discount when you are shopping.

 Items that are not good enough to go out on the floor or have been on display for more than 2 months are set aside for our monthly 25c sales.

 Stage 4: Really Really Free Market

-Every last Sunday of the month from 1-3 pm, the Chestnut Community Park (2207 East 16th St at Chestnut) is overtaken by a festival of free.
+Every last Sunday of the month from 1-3 pm, our driveway (2142 E. 7th St.) is overtaken by a festival of free.
 As a community we have many more resources than we do as individuals.
-If we share our resources we won't need to buy as many new ones.
-This uses fewer of the Earth's resources, and fewer of our working hours, leaving us more time to devote to ourselves and our communities.
+If we share our resources we won’t need to buy as many new ones.
+This uses fewer of the Earth’s resources, and fewer of our working hours, leaving us more time to devote to ourselves and our communities.
 The market is a mixture of reuse, recycling, sharing and community building.
 We share skills, goods, ideas, smiles, friendship, excitement, plans and more.

 Why We Don't Send Clothes to "Developing" Nations

 What happens to all those old clothes you bring to the Salvation Army or Goodwill Industries?
 Over 90% of the clothes donated in the US are being sold all over Africa as second-hand clothing and have created a multi-million dollar business.
 In Zambia in the 1970s there were over 85 clothing manufactures employing over 10,000 people.
 Today Zambia depends solely on imported goods, making it less and less self-sufficient.